kserve/kserve/docs/samples/cabundle/README.md

 ## Configure CaBundle for storage-initializer
 ### Global Configuration

 KServe use `inferenceservice-config` ConfigMap for default configuration.
-If you want to add `cabundle` cert for every inferenceservice, you can set `caBundleConfigMapName` in the ConfigMap.
-Before updating the ConfigMap, you have to create a configmap for cabundle certificate in the namespace that KServe controller is running and the data key in the ConfigMap must be cabundle.crt.
+If you want to add `cabundle` cert for every inference service, you can set `caBundleConfigMapName` in the ConfigMap.
+Before updating the ConfigMap, you have to create a ConfigMap for CA bundle certificate in the namespace that KServe controller is running and the data key in the ConfigMap must be `cabundle.crt`.

-- Create a ConfigMap with the cabundle cert
+- Create a ConfigMap with the CA bundle cert
   ~~~
   kubectl create configmap cabundle --from-file=/path/to/cabundle.crt